- Chancellor’s Office

 - Filing a complaint.
 An Employee, student, or Third Party who wishes to file a formal complaint about an employee or the University should contact the Equal Opportunity Officer.
 Investigation of a formal complaint about an employee or the University will normally be conducted by the Investigations Coordinator in the System Office of Human Resources.
-If the Investigations Coordinator is the subject of the complaint or is not available, a qualified alternate investigator will be designated by the University of Maine System (UMS) Director of the Equal Opportunity Center of Excellence (EO COE).
+If the Investigations Coordinator is the subject of the complaint or is not available, a qualified alternate investigator will be designated by the University of Maine System (UMS) Director of the Office of Equal Opportunity.

 An employee or student who wishes to file a formal complaint about a student should contact the Student Judicial Officer on campus.
 See section 1, Applicability.

 The complaint should be filed as soon as possible after the alleged incident or unsuccessful efforts to resolve the situation informally.
 A formal complaint must be put in writing and signed by the Complainant.
 The complaint shall specify the incident(s) giving rise to the complaint.
 When possible, dates and location of incidents and potential witnesses shall be identified.

 A person who files a complaint may choose to amend or withdraw a complaint any time before the Investigator’s report is issued.
 The University will attempt to balance the wishes of a Complainant who does not want to file a formal complaint or who wishes to withdraw a complaint after it has been filed with the University’s responsibility to investigate serious allegations and take prompt corrective action.

 If you are a student, staff, or faculty of the University OR if you are an individual who wishes and to initiate a complaint or investigation, please click here